thacherT1D/webdevstuff/Datastores/Knex_Database_Migrations_in_Node_.desc.md

 Also, remember the __Entry Ticket__ list above?
 Visit the Learning Experiences listed there to review previous topics used here.

-### Knex is not the only ORM for Node and Postres.
+### Knex is not the only ORM for Node and Postgres.
 Take a minute to explore some of the other options available to developers:

 - https://github.com/robconery/massive-js
 - Links: